ProtaStructure : Analysis

 Perform Eigenvalue Analysis

 An “Eigenvalue Analysis” can be performed as part of the Building Analysis in order to calculate natural frequencies and mode shapes, (which will be dependent on storey mass and model stiffness).
 No loading is used in the analysis.
-The Eigenvalue Analysis results can then be used for seismic design purposes and can also be of value if wind tunnel tests are required.
+The Eigenvalue Analysis results can be of value if wind tunnel tests are required.

 Controlling the Storey Mass for Eigenvalue Analysis